eduardoben/CrackVision_IBM_AI_Engineering_Capstone/README.md

 ## Limitations / Notes
 - The notebook demonstrates the training procedure with **1 epoch**; extend epochs and enable full logging to obtain stable metrics.
-- Dataset details (source, size, class names) are not specified in the visible cells; ensure paths and labels are configured before running.